 However, a strange thing has happened in our homeschool as a result of her sleeping more, and buying her a new mattress.
-We were overwhelmed at the choice of mattress sizes, we eventually found the perfect one!
 We have had very few grump days.
 There are virtually no tears – hers or mine.
 And, she is plowing through her school work with a focus and determination that I have never seen before.

 How Sleep Can Transform Your Homeschool Day